 The main reasons for returning to Site C0011 were to perform temperature measurements for heat flow determination and expand the age-depth models into the Pliocene and Quaternary.
-This was necessary because as the upper stratigraphic intervals (upper Shikoku Basin facies) were not adequately sampled during Expedition 322.
-The additional coring provides complete profiles of organic and interstitial water geochemistry, and samples across prominent discontinuities in physical properties identified on LWD data.
-Site C0011 is located on the northern flank of the Kashinosaki Knoll (Fig. F24, F25).
+This was necessary because the upper stratigraphic intervals of the Shikoku Basin were not adequately sampled during Expedition 322.
+The additional coring provided complete profiles of organic and interstitial water geochemistry, and sampled across prominent discontinuities in physical properties identified on LWD data.
+Site C0011 is located on the northern flank of the Kashinosaki Knoll (Fig. F9, F10).